Student Health Insurance Waiver Process

 The Summer term 2015 waiver is now open through Sunday, July 5.
 If you had coverage during Spring term 2015 you get summer coverage for free.

-The Fall Term waiver will open in June.
+The Fall Term waiver will open July 8th through October 11, 2015.
 Remember, all 2014-15 waivers expire September 20, 2015.
 Contact the Insurance Team if you have questions regarding the Insurance Plan or the online waiver.

 If a student waives out, and then loses coverage, they may request to re-enroll in the PSU Student Health Insurance Plan, but must do so within 30 days of loss of coverage.
 If the student does not notify the SHAC Insurance Team within 30 days of losing their coverage, they must wait until the next term to enroll and find a short-term health insurance plan.
 Insurance coverage is not backdated and the premium is not prorated.